-We’ve been beggin’ my Lady for some homemade dog treats.
-She’s been mighty busy lately and kept on tellin’ us when she had a chance she would cook us up some.
+We've been beggin' my Lady for some homemade dog treats.
+She's been mighty busy lately and kept on tellin' us that when she had a chance she would cook us up some.
 Well, that day finally got here WOOF!
-We were all a sniffin’ the air and waitin’ in the kitchen for them home baked goodies to come out that big hot box that cooks em.
+We were all a sniffin' the air and waitin' in the kitchen for the home baked goodies to come out of that big hot box that cooks them.
 This time we got to have Pumpkin and Peanut Butter Dog Treats!

 When they finally got cooked, we were left coolin' our heels while they cooled down a bit.